 Sure it’s a clichéd version of the high school social order, but it’s enough to strike a chord of dread in the hearts of most parents.

 The good news?
 For the average teenager, art does not imitate life.
 In fact, research shows that after a few confusing years in middle school and early high school, our teenagers tend to figure this all out.
 They may not end up at the popular table, but they will sit with a handful of genuine friends.
 That is more important for their overall social well-being.

 So, why do parents of teenagers continue to fret?
 Well, probably because the period in which adolescents learn to navigate their social world is, to say the least, taxing.
 But armed with an understanding of adolescent development, plus some strategies from experts, parents can do a lot to ease the way for their child and teen friendships.

 Without a doubt, middle school is the toughest time for social relationships, mostly due to developmental changes during this period.
-Teens look to peers—not parents—to help them understand where they fit in the social order.
+Teens look to their peers—not parents—to help them understand where they fit in the social order.
 Though the parents may still get an earful of each day’s social ups and downs.

 “Adolescents start to place a high value on what their peers think.
 This is a shift from early childhood, when their parents’ opinions mattered the most,” explains Tori Cordiano, a clinical psychologist in Shaker Heights, Ohio.
 “Adolescents aren’t sure how to fit in; they’re struggling to find a peer group with whom they are comfortable.”

 Compounding all this social and personal uncertainty is the fact that by middle school, an obvious popular crowd exists.

 “The popular crowd creates a scenario of a closed shop.
 Their attitude: ‘We do the coolest stuff.
 We wear the coolest stuff.
 We look really cool.
 And we know what’s cool and what’s important.’
 They make the other kids feel that it’s hard to infiltrate their boundaries,” explains Suzanne Schneps, a clinical psychologist in Beachwood, Ohio.